 Despite the presence of Legionella bacteria in many aquatic environments, the risk of developing legionellosis for most people is low.
 Travelers who are exposed to aerosolized, warm water containing Legionella are at risk for infection.
 Travelers who are aged >50 years, are current or former smokers, have chronic lung conditions, or are immunocompromised are at higher risk.
 Many outbreaks have been associated with exposure to cruise ships, hotels, and resorts.
 Exposures can occur when a person is in or near a whirlpool spa, showering in a hotel, standing near a decorative fountain, or touring in cities with buildings that have cooling towers.
 Patients often do not recall specific water exposures, as they frequently occur during normal activities.

 Legionnaires’ disease typically presents with pneumonia, which usually requires hospitalization and can be fatal in 10%–15% of cases.
-Symptom onset occurs 2–14 days after exposure.
+Symptom onset occurs 2–10 days after exposure; rarely up to 19 days.
 In outbreak settings, <5% of people exposed to the source of the outbreak develop Legionnaires’ disease.

 Isolation of Legionella from respiratory secretions, lung tissue, pleural fluid, or a normally sterile site is an important method for diagnosis of Legionnaires’ disease.
 Clinical isolates are often necessary to interpret the findings of an investigation through comparison with isolates obtained from environmental sources.
 Because of differences in mechanism of disease, Legionella cannot be isolated in people who have Pontiac fever.